Minee-Liane-Choi/MineeChoiLab/research/index.md

   research-gate: Minee-Liane-Choi-2
 ---

-# {% include icon.html icon="fa-brands fa-researchgate" %}Publications
+# {% include icon.html icon="fa-solid fa-layer-group" %}Publications

 We post our published works on this page.
 You can also find additional information about our research activities via the links below.